 It is bounded on the north by Wright county, on the east by Hardin county, on the south by Story and Boone counties, and on the west by Webster county.

 The topography as a whole, presents a comparatively level plain with a gentle slope to the south, which will average perhaps from one to two feet per mile.
 This level plain is broken by the Boone river which extends from north to south through the western tier of townships and by a range of small morainic hills which extend from the southwest corner of the county eastward through Marion, Clear Lake and Ellsworth townships until near Jewell the direction changes to the northward, through Lyon, Liberty and Williams townships.
 These hills are very interesting to the student of geology.
 They are curious both in individual appearance and arrangement.
 Sometimes there will be a single hill, quite regular in shape resembling and Indian mound.
 Sometimes they are in groups, and again they are found in a continuous range.
 These hills were not caused by the action of wind and water but were caused by forces that affected the whole topography.
-Mr. Thomas H. McBride in his report of the geological survey of Hamilton county give the following description of their origin:
+Mr. Thomas H. McBride in his report of the geological survey of Hamilton county gives the following description of their origin:

-The next grouping of Lee's 1912
+The next grouping of pages from

-pages includes the history of Hamilton County Townships
+Lee's 1912 History book includes the history of Hamilton County Townships